Skip to content

 Frequently asked questions

-What counts as a hidden apartment fee?
+What is the most common hidden apartment fee?

-Are apartment fees negotiable?
+Are apartment amenity fees mandatory?

 Next steps